TIW has been developing on the Visual FoxPro platform

 potential for being the cross-platform of choice.

-TIW is moving towards HTML and as a first step we are developing a new
+TIW is moving towards HTML and as a first step we have developed a new

 contact manager, called ALERE InTouch,